angelgabriel7/virtual-it-helpdesk-simulation/README.md

 *   Students in IT programs.

 ## Technology Stack
-*   Frontend: HTML, CSS, JavaScript (React/Vue/Angular - jika ingin membuatnya lebih kompleks di masa depan)
+*   Frontend: HTML, CSS, JavaScript,React/Vue/Angular
-*   Backend: (Tidak perlu untuk konsep awal, tapi bisa dipikirkan jika ingin data persistence)
+*   Backend
 *   Platform: Web-based for easy accessibility.

 ## Skills Demonstrated by this Concept